Inclusion and SEND Information

 - In addition all our staff are experienced and trained to support children with SEND and children with SEND are the responsibility of the whole school

 - We are a ‘Communication friendly’ environment and the use of signs and symbols are embedded in the way we work with children.
 All staff have been involved in ECaT training (Every Child a Talker) and have a good understanding of the principles needed to support and develop children’s language and communication.

 - We support children’s physical development through a rich curriculum and environment and provide additional support through the ECaM project (Every Child a Mover).

-- We are able to offer "Positive Play" to children to help support their emotional and social well-being.
+- We are able to offer "Positive Play" and "Thrive"to children to help support their emotional and social well-being.

 - Our building is all on one level and is wheel chair friendly.
 We have a disabled toilet and electronic changing mat.
 We have a staff member who is trained in lifting and handling.

 - The nursery liaises with a wide range of professionals including:

 - Speech therapy, Occupation Therapy, Physiotherapy, Educational Psychology, Children’s Centre and MAT team, GP’s, Paediatricians and any other relevant professionals.
 Sometimes key professionals like the Speech Therapist will work with our children and staff in nursery.